Welcome to Kanbanize

 5. Use the retractable menu to add a predefined or custom widget and customize your dashboard.
 Through widgets, you can pin important information from your account directly on your dashboard such as: "Overdue cards assigned to you"; "Blocked cards assigned to you", etc.

 The allowed actions and permissions for your user role might differ depending on the user role that has been created for your email.
-Only Administrators and Project Manager can create and modify user roles.
+Only Administrators and Project Managers can create and modify user roles.